tevisgehr/EEG-Classification/README.md

 # EEG-Classification
 This project is a joint effort with neurology labs at UNL and UCD Anschutz to use deep learning to classify EEG data.

-This is currently a work in progress.
 The goal is to use various data processing techniques and deep neural network architectures to perserve both spacial and time information in the classification of EEG data.